 Imagine this: rolling up a poster or sheet of paper.
 Have you always gotten perfect alignment when trying to get a good roll?
 Sometimes instead of a clean edge, end up with paper sticking out on one side.
 This same effect is possible when seaming artificial turf.
 One tiny mistake at the start of the process will throw the whole project off and look awful when finished.
 Professional installers will have tons of experience doing seams and will ensure everything looks amazing before they are finished.

 THE SOUTHWEST GREENS WAY

 There are three specific things that differentiate Southwest Greens of Southern California from everyone else in the turf industry — craftsmanship, guarantees, and customer service.
-We do not believe in one-size-fits-all artificial turf installations, and because of this, we’ve mastered the art and science of Los Angeles artificial turf installation.
+We do not believe in one-size-fits-all artificial turf installations, and because of this, we’ve mastered the art and science of Los Angeles and Southern California artificial turf installation.
 We’ve honed our process with at least 6,000 golf greens worldwide under our belts.

 Have a quick glance at how our artificial putting green installation process works.